mbasaglia/mini_apps/docs/apps/custom.md

     pass
 ```

-In `server/settings.json` add a new app like so:
+This will contain all the server-side logic for your app.
+Note that the python module and class name is the one specified in the `class` setting.

-Then restart the server script.
+Restart the server script.
 If you're using docker-compose, run

 ```bash
 docker-compose restart miniapp
 ```

-Now technically the app is running but it doesn't have any front-end page nor
-any logic to it.
+Now technically the app is running but it doesn't have any front-end page nor logic to it.

 ### Front-End